 Robert joined Watsi on June 30th, 2016.
 Four years ago, Robert became the 2366th member to automatically support a new Watsi patient every month.
-Since then, 3,581 more people have become monthly donors!
-Robert's most recent donation traveled 4,200 miles to support Suzana, a kindergartener from Tanzania, to fund hydrocephalus treatment.
+Since then, 4,106 more people have become monthly donors!
+Robert's most recent donation traveled 6,200 miles to support Rithy, a kindergartner from Cambodia, to fund a mastoidectomy to restore his hearing.

 Suzana is a kindergartener from Tanzania.
 She is five years old and the only child to her single mother.
 She was born a healthy child and has been developing well until earlier this year in March.
 Her mother started noting her dragging her right leg when walking and lacking strength mostly on the right side of her body.
 Previously she could run and play freely.
 She would walk to her kindergarten school with her friends with ease.
 However, she started having difficulties in all these activities, which made her mom worried.
 Suzana’s mother is a single mother working as a cleaner at a local university to make a living.
 Her husband left them when Suzana was just two years old.
 Her mom shared that it has not been easy for her to support Suzana on her own and things are now even harder given Suzana’s condition.
 It took Suzana’s mother a few months to be able to save some money and take Suzana to Arusha district hospital where she was referred to Watsi's Medical Partner ALMC hospital for a diagnosis.
 At ALMC hospital, Suzana was diagnosed with hydrocephalus which has caused a tumor in her head.
 She needs to have surgery to help drain the fluids accumulating and thereafter have the tumor excised if possible.
 Her mother is unable to afford the treatment cost and she is asking for help and support.
 Suzana has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of her condition, Suzana has been experiencing general weakness on her right side of the body and dragging her legs.
 Without treatment, Suzana will experience severe physical and developmental delays.
 Our medical partner, African Mission Healthcare Foundation, is requesting $802 to cover the cost of surgery for Suzana that will treat her hydrocephalus.
 The procedure is scheduled to take place on June 17th and will drain the excess fluid from Suzana's brain.
 This will reduce intracranial pressure and greatly improve her quality of life.
 With proper treatment, Suzana will hopefully develop into a strong, healthy young girl.
 Suzana's mother shared, “I would love to see my daughter walk well again, resume school and be able to get back to normal.
 The cost of the surgery is something I can’t afford.
 Please find a place in your hearts and help my daughter."